Tiefling: Dungeons & Dragons 5th edition

 The tiefling appears as a player character race in the Player's Handbook for the 5th edition (2014).
 Variant tiefling options appear in the Sword Coast Adventure Guide (2015) and Mordenkainen's Tome of Foes (2018).
 Mordenkainen's Tome of Foes specifically outlines the nine tiefling bloodlines of the Archdevils of the Nine Hells.

-The One D&D playtest released in August 2022 updated the base tiefling to have "options encompassing all the Lower Planes.
+In August 2022, a playtest for One D&D updated the base tiefling to have "options encompassing all the Lower Planes.
 Infernal tieflings are tied to lawful evil planes like Acheron or the Nine Hells, abyssal tieflings to chaotic evil planes like the Abyss or Pandemonium, and chthonic tieflings to neutral evil planes like Gehenna or Hades.
 The options differ in their damage resistances, and in the spells they learn at first, third, and fifth level".
+In the 5.5e Players Handbook (2024), tiefling remained a core player species option.
+This iteration included the three variants which correspond to different Lower Plane lineages.
+Aasimar also became a core player species option, a choice lead designer Jeremy Crawford credited to the video game Baldur's Gate 3 (2023).
+Crawford explained that the "game did a good job of showing how awesome aasimar and tieflings are".

 Fictional history

 In the setting of Dungeons & Dragons 4th Edition, the tieflings trace their origins to the ancient human Empire of Bael Turath.
 In the Empire, the noble class was completely obsessed with preserving and gaining power.
 Rumors of their schemes and obsession with power reached a realm called the Nine Hells, located around the Astral Sea.
 The devils that resided in the Nine Hells gave the ruling classes of Bael Turath visions while they slept, containing the directions for a grisly, month-long ritual that would extend their rule into eternity.
 The details of the ritual have been left unclear in the books from the Player's Handbook series describing the events, though it is described as being very horrible.
 As the ritual demanded the participation of every noble house, those that refused were wholly slaughtered.
 Once this was done, the ruling class began their ritual.
 Afterwards, devils from the Nine Hells began to appear, and the nobles gladly made pacts with them.
 These pacts gave power to the nobles and their descendants forever, but also gave them the devilish features of horns, non-prehensile tails, sharp teeth, and red skin.
 From that point forward, the former humans were the race known as the tieflings.

 In the 5th Edition, the overlord of the Nine Hells, Asmodeus, is cited as the ancestral source of their devilish features.